jackpal/jackpal.github.io/_posts/2009-06-01-See,_this_is_why_we_can't_have_nice_things_(Ubuntu_9.04_Intel_Drivers).md

 ---
 date: 2009-06-01 03:43
 tags: Linux
+title: See, this is why we can't have nice things (Ubuntu 9.04 Intel Drivers)
 ---

-# See, this is why we can't have nice things (Ubuntu 9.04 Intel Drivers)

 A few years ago I tried Ubuntu and predicted it would become a serious challenger to Windows, in about 18 months.